VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 You can

-* publish an event to the downstream Event Store Server stream.
+* publish events to the downstream Event Store Server stream.

 * subscribe to events from a downstream Event Store Server stream